Themes & Appearance

 }

-When setting locked-structure color, the color appears behind the structure content, so adjusting the opacity is not necessary, but it is highly recommended.
+When setting locked-structure color, the color appears behind the structure content, so adjusting the opacity is recommended.

 Structures and content blocks can be locked by using our Roles and permission feature.